 - Exercise.
 Lymph, our immunity fluid that removes pathogens from our body does not move much unless we move our muscles.
 Therefore exercise is essential for maintaining a healthy circulation of our lymphatic system.

 - Relax.
 In periods of stress our immune system is weakened by elevated cortisol levels thus increasing our suscepability to infection.
 Any form of relaxing activity such as yoga, meditation, massage, gardening, walking in nature, or any activity that you enjoy boosts your immunity.

 - Unnecessary use of antibiotics.
 Apart from being responsible for creating stronger resistant bacteria, the wrongful use of antibiotics against self limiting infections never allows your immune system to develop its own powerful resistance.

 - Nutraceutical preparations are available which have been scientifically proven to boost your immune system function.
-Some of the most potent immune system stimulators are discussed below:

 How to Boost your Immune Function

 For more detailed information you are required to register for a free online consultation or alternatively speak to your doctor